XuewenWangUGA/StrPhaser/README.md

 The "Sample" may have the information of the sample name inherited from vcf.

 the file can be opened in Microsoft Excel or other spreadsheet for easy read.
+For all 20 CODIS sites, please download the out.tsv in the directory "testData_output" in this Github site.

 ### results 2. colorful alleles .html